-Together with short-term raising of funds from credit institutions in 2023, IBEC continued to diversify its sources of funding through placing new issues of securities, attracting corporate deposits and entering into repurchase transactions with financial institutions.
+Together with short-term raising of funds from credit institutions in 2024, IBEC continued to diversify its sources of funding through placing a new issue of securities, attracting corporate deposits and entering into repurchase transactions with financial institutions.

-Accumulation of liquid funds (including those from repayment of loans by counterparties that withdrew from the Agreement on the Organization and Activities of IBEC) on correspondent accounts allows IBEC not only to ensure servicing its current liabilities and obligations in the foreseeable future but also to form a new portfolio of performing assets.
+Accumulation of liquid funds (including those from repayment of loans by counterparties that withdrew from the Agreement on the Organization and Activities of IBEC) on correspondent accounts allows IBEC not only to ensure servicing its current liabilities and obligations in the foreseeable future, but also to form a new portfolio of earning assets.